35 points overall and theree Higher Level subjects at 766

-Scottish Highers & Advanced Highers: Grades: A typical offer will be AA in Advanced Highers including Chemistry and Biology, in addition to AAAAA in 5 Highers.
-However if applicants are performing exceptionally well within their school/college and receive a good UKCAT score we may consider predicted or achieved grades at a lower level (to AB at Advanced Higher).
+Grades: A typical offer is AAA at Higher in one sitting and AA at Advanced Higher, including grade A in Advanced Higher Chemistry and Biology (we do not count the Higher and Advanced Higher in the same subject) However if applicants are performing exceptionally well within their school/college and receive a good UKCAT score we may consider predicted or achieved grades at a lower level (to AB at Advanced Higher).

-International Baccalaureate: Grades: A typical offer is 35 points overall and 766 in three HL subjects.
+Grades: A typical offer is 35 points overall and 766 in three HL subjects.
 However if applicants are performing exceptionally well within their school/college and receive a good UKCAT score we may consider predicted or achieved grades at a lower level (to a minimum of 35 points and 665 HL)

 Occupational Health clearance: Required for successful applicants

 Enhanced criminal conviction check: Required for successful applicants

 Scholastic activities: Any scholastic activity would be considered eg general reading, debating, theological interests etc.

 Community activities: We look for applicants who have participated as fully as possible in school, college or community life, making the most of the opportunities available to them and also demonstrated some experience of society beyond their immediate environment.
 Your interests, achievements and contribution to your community are taken into account eg clubs, theatrical, religious etc.

 General: We look for applicants who not only have interests but may have also achieved in these areas eg music, sport, first aid, etc.

 Work shadowing/observation: We would normally expect that applicants will have undertaken some voluntary work experience in a caring/health environment and/or observation in a dental clinical setting.
 It is important for applicants to have a realistic appreciation of what a career as a health professional involves.